-Adams Nursing Home is in Alexander City, Alabama.
+Adams Health & Rehab Center is in Alexander City, Alabama.
 The city has a population of 20,816 people.
-With an A overall grade, we rated this facility in the top 20 percent of all nursing homes in the nation.
-You really can not do much better than this nursing home.
-As you can see below, this place performed just as well in our category ratings.
-We give this place two thumbs up!
+With an A- overall grade, we rated this facility in the top third of all nursing homes in the country.
+You really can not do any better than this nursing home.
+The best part of this facility's impressive profile was its inspection rating.
+We discuss inspections in the next section

 - Nursing Home

 - Accepts Medicare 1

 - Has Resident Council

 - For profit - Limited Liability company

 - Offers Inpatient Rehab

 - Medication Management